 In one of the most astounding moves in modern transfer history, Wenger lifted an unknown midfielder from the obscurity of the San Siro backwaters and transformed him into the iconic leader of the team that, eight years later, would become known as ‘The Invincibles’ as Arsenal completed the 2003-04 league season undefeated.
 Patrick Vieira would go on to become the toast of all Gooners.
 The manager would later describe him as, “the umbilical cord between the team and the fans.”

-Vieira debuted for the cub in November, an unknown midfielder and SN unheralded talent with plenty to prove, but as Wenger reshaped the squad and, in fact, the whole club, Vieira prospered.
+Vieira debuted for the club in November, an unheralded talent with plenty to prove, but as Wenger reshaped the squad and, in fact, the whole club, Vieira prospered.
 By the end of his first season, he had made 38 appearances across all competitions, and the new look Gunners were firing on all cylinders, finishing in third place in the league, only missing out on Champions League qualification on goal difference.
 It was merely the French hors d’oeuvre though, to be followed by the main course the following season when Vieira was joined in midfield by Emmanuel Petit.

 After regaining their supremacy in the league following Blackburn Rovers’ brief day in the sun, Manchester United had won the last two league titles and were everyone’s favourites to secure the hat-trick, as Ferguson’s team’s dominance seemed invulnerable.
 Not for the last time, however, Arsène Wenger and his new team would prove to be a troublesome thorn in the sides of the Red Devils, and were out to prove their credentials when United visited Highbury in November 1997.
 In a game of tactics and tenacity, skill and physicality, Wenger’s team prevailed with Vieira notching one of the goals in a 3-2 victory.
 As statements of intent go, this was both vociferous and strident.
 Arsenal were after United’s title, and Patrick Vieira was the man disputing the now traditional midfield hegemony of Roy Keane and his fellow Reds.